stencila/stencila/docs/steps/0000-steps.md

 ## Submitting

 Check in with the team on the [community forum](https://community.stenci.la/) as you're thinking about submitting a StEP.
+As with all contributions, please review our contributor guide found at CONTRIBUTING.md and our [Code of Conduct](https://github.com/stencila/stencila/blob/develop/CONDUCT.md).
 When you're ready to submit a StEP, send a pull request to https://github.com/stencila/stencila to add the Markdown file, (titled following the format  `step-XXXX-SLUG.md`, where `XXXX` is the StEP number and `SLUG` is a human readable shortened title (e.g. `cell-editor`)) to [this repository](https://github.com/stencila/stencila/tree/develop/docs/steps).
 Create another pull request to add your StEP to the [README.md](https://github.com/stencila/stencila/blob/develop/docs/steps/README.md).
-Let us know if you have any questions about the StEP format or submission process!
+Let us know if you have any questions about the StEP format or submission process.

 # StEP Template
+Copy the markdown below to begin writing a StEP.
+Thank you for your contribution!

 ```yaml
 ---